dagimg-dot/cjx-cli-tool/README.md

 This command checks if everything is setup correctly.
 You can use this command to check if everything is setup correctly.

+## Updating CJX CLI

+1. Open the cjxupdate folder inside the zip file you downloaded
+2. Open command prompt inside the cjxupdate folder
+3. Type `cjxupdate -c` to check for updates
+4. If there is an update, you will see the following output: **`A new version is available`**
+5. Type `cjxupdate -u` to update the CJX CLI
+6. You can check the version of the CJX CLI by typing `cjx -v` after the update is complete

+---
+### Caution: If you are currently using v2.2, you should update to v3.0 manually by downloading v3.0 from the releases page.
+---

 ## Common Errors

 ### Error: `cjx is not recognized as an internal or external command`